 Examining the Health Consequences of Simultaneous Exposures to Pollution and Elevated Stress

 Animal studies have revealed developmental delays due to the simultaneous exposures of environmental toxins and elevated stress in utero.
 This paper examines the health impacts throughout life of simultaneous fetal exposures to elevated stress and environmental contamination in the developing world.
 To examine development this study employs a long-running health and nutrition survey containing a variety of physical and cognitive development indicators in Metropolitan Cebu, Philippines.
 Additionally, unique data characterizing the local sources of pollution and the transport of pollutants from the source to the individual is used to describe exposures to multiple environmental toxins with spatial and temporal variation generated by influences on the transport of the contaminant.
 Finally, records of local natural disasters, namely typhoons, produce variation in maternal stress levels.

-Returns to Schooling: A Meta-Analysis with Günther Fink
+Returns to Schooling: A Systematic Review and Meta-Analysis with Günther Fink